Skip to main content

 1. API Gateway LLMaaS

-• OpenAI Compatible: Seamless integration with existing ecosystem
+• Compatible OpenAI : Seamless integration with the existing ecosystem

-• Rate Limiting: Quota management by billing tier
+• Rate Limiting : Quota management per billing tier

 2. Authentication Service